StanislasHelleUL/StanislasHelleUL/data/README.txt

 # enzymes implemented: Trypsin, FabRICATOR IdeS, FabULOUS SpeB, GingisKHAN Kgp.
 # MW calculation implemented for the module in Silico Digestion.

+1.5
+# m/z Peak Shape tab implemented
+# rework of the save, save as and option tool button on the child windows, so it save the data on the child window.

 You can report bugs and send your advices at this address: stanislas.helle@ul.ie